PDF

 Food as a Medicine Market Size

-The Global Food as a Medicine Market reached US$23.6 billion in 2024 and is growing at a CAGR of 12.2 % during the forecast period 2026-2033.
+The Global Food as a Medicine Market reached US$ 26.5 billion in 2025 and is expected to reach US$ 66.4 billion by 2033, growing at a CAGR of 12.2% during the forecast period 2026-2033.

 The growing awareness of health and preventive care has led to increased demand for food products that support wellness and manage chronic conditions.
 Food as Medicine offers the advantage of combining nutrition with therapeutic benefits, making it ideal for consumers seeking proactive health management.
 Over 40–50% of perishable foods like fruits and vegetables are lost post-harvest globally, creating a gap between the demand for fresh, nutrient-rich FAM products and current supply chain capabilities.